-1. LEADER: makes sure team has clear objectives and members are engaged
+1. LEADER: makes sure the team has clear objectives and members are engaged

 Leaders have good awareness about what skills their group needs to develop, they are good at planning and prioritising tasks needed to complete work.
-They are organised and focus on time management, and can set realistic targets.
+They are organised, focus on time management and can set realistic targets.
 They have a good sense of when a problem is 'solved', and pay attention to detail in checking and finalising work.

 2. CHALLENGER: questions effectiveness and drives for results